 Informatics scholarships and prizes

-For Scholarships and burseries offered by trusts and foundations please go to the Scholarship and funding pages to apply:
+For Scholarships and bursaries offered by trusts and foundations please go to the Scholarship and funding pages to apply.

 The University Scholarships and Funding Site